aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 });
 ```

-In all cases, function-based iteration takes up to eight times as long as loop-based iteration, because of the overhead associated with an extra method being called on each array item.
+Even though function-based iteration represents a more convenient method for iteration, however, in all cases, function-based iteration takes up to eight times as long as loop-based iteration, because of the overhead associated with an extra method being called on each array item.

+### Conditionals

+Similar in nature to loops, conditionals determine how execution flows through JavaScript.
+Since different browsers have implemented different flow control optimizations, it's not always clear which technique to use.

+#### `if-else` Versus `switch`